 Soft skills are those characteristics that help you function as an individual (motivation, self-confidence, flexibility) as well as within a group (teamwork, negotiation, respect).
 These job-readiness skills are key for succeeding in the workplace.
 After all, if you can’t show up on time, speak up for yourself, or get along with your peers, chances are you’re not going to have a very smooth go of it.

 Explicitly teaching students these job-readiness skills is the best way to give them valuable insight into their strengths and weaknesses.
-We’ve rounded up just over 30 engaging lessons and activities that are not only just right for teaching the job-readiness skills students need, they are also a lot of fun!
+We’ve rounded up more than 30 engaging lessons and activities that are not only just right for teaching the job-readiness skills students need, they are also a lot of fun!

 There are so many things competing for kids’ attention in today’s overstimulating world, so learning the simple art of listening can be a difficult task.
 This one-on-one communication activity will help students practice taking the time to clear their minds, focus, and really listen to what their partner is saying in a way that they can clearly and accurately repeat.